fsprojects/zarchive-sublime-fsharp-package/README.md

 to learn how to set up
 a development environment.

+///

 ### Developing FSharp

-Pull requests to FSharp are welcome.
+Pull requests to FSharp welcome!

-FSharp is only compatible
-with **Sublime Text 3**.

 ### Building